 However, your geographic location will not be known if a website or other online organization can trace your IP address.
 Your IP address can be used to track your online activities, display advertisements based on your physical location, or (worst of all) expose you to denial-of-service attacks that cause your computer to slow down or shut down.
 Your VPN should "spoof" your IP address and assign a new IP address to your device, masking your true IP address and its associated location.
 It may betray your genuine IP address to a third party if it isn't working properly.

 WebRTC stands for Web Real-Time Communication.
-When your public IP address gets exposed via your browsers WebRTC, it can be considered as a functionality failure of your VPN.
-However, WebRTC Leaks are the vulnerabilities associated with the web browsers like Chrome, Safari, Firefox, Brave, or Chromium based browsers.
+When your public IP address gets exposed via your browser WebRTC, it can be considered a functionality failure of your VPN.
+However, WebRTC Leaks are the vulnerabilities associated with the web browsers like Chrome, Safari, Firefox, Brave, or Chromium-based browsers.

 How to Test for a VPN Leak?

-Performing the below tests will help you to find the weak points in your VPN connection.
+Performing the below tests will help you find your VPN connection's weak points.
 Have a look.

 Websites for VPN leak